cqse/teamscale-cli/README.md

 ```

 Note that the flag **--log-to-stderr** is mandatory, otherwise QTCreator will not recognize the findings.
-The environment variable `%{CurrentProject:Path}` can be changed to `%{CurrentProject:Path}` for example, which will make the precommit analysis only fetch findings for the currently opened file.
+The environment variable `%{CurrentProject:Path}` can be changed to `%{CurrentDocument:FilePath}` for example, which will make the precommit analysis only fetch findings for the currently opened file.
 For other possible environment variables click on the little **A->B** button (Marked with a red box in the picture above).
 The last parameter has to be either a folder or specific file for which the precommit analysis should be run, so here you can add as many different precommit analyses configuration as you wish.
 If you want to see the different options of the precommit analysis itself, just run it with the `-h` flag.